 In a lifesaving move, the court’s order requires the agency to increase protections for coal ash waste sites, casting serious doubt on the legality of the U.S. EPA’s ongoing attempts to undermine current standards.
 (Read an explanation of the court decision.)

 Earthjustice — with the Environmental Integrity Project and Sierra Club — filed a petition for review challenging the U.S. EPA rule that modifies the 2015 CCR Rule to, among other changes, give power plant owners more time to clean up leaking coal ash sites that have been shown to have contaminated groundwater.

 For coal ash, the winds are shifting.
-And we will continue to work alongside impacted communities to bring industry and federal agencies accountable to the law.
-Learn more about our fight at Coal Ash Contaminates Our Lives.
+We will continue to work alongside impacted communities to bring industry and federal agencies accountable to the law.